15 January 2021 / #traveladvice

 There are several passive income streams and I am not a financial advisor to let you know which one you should consider.
 You should do your research on this and not gamble.

-Personally, my passive (or semi-passive) income sources are Google Adsense, affiliate income, traditional stocks and cryptocurrencies.
+Personally, my passive (or semi-passive) income sources are Google Adsense, affiliate income, traditional stocks and other investments.

 6) Downsize